Arbegnoch: Italian invasion

-A couple months into the Second Italo-Ethiopian War on 9 December 1935, Ethiopian Minister of War Mulugeta Yeggazu ordered all chiefs in the north to undertake "patriotic resistance against the Italians for taking away the independence of Ethiopia".
-The Patriot movement only emerged in the spring of 1936 after the Battle of Maychew in the Tigray Region as scattered troops of the Army of the Ethiopian Empire resorted to guerrilla tactics against occupying forces.
-Local civilians joined in and operated independently near their homes.
-Early activities included stealing war materials, rolling boulders off cliffs at passing convoys, kidnapping messengers, cutting telephone lines, setting fire to administrative offices and fuel and ammunition dumps and killing collaborators.
+A couple of months into the Second Italo-Ethiopian War on 9 December 1935, Ethiopian Minister of War Mulugeta Yeggazu ordered all chiefs in the north to undertake "patriotic resistance against the Italians for taking away the independence of Ethiopia".
+The Ethiopians first adopted guerrilla tactics in early 1936, when Ras Imru implemented a tactic of attrition through continuous guerrilla warfare.
+After deploying the bulk of his troops between Selekleka and Shire Enda Selassie, Imru sent several highly mobile units of 400 to 500 men to disrupt the Italian positions behind enemy lines.
+His men intercepted supply convoys and achieved important successes such as the annihilation of three bands of irregulars from the XXVII Eritrean Battalion, ambushing a convoy of vehicles near Damo Galilà, and destroying the ammunition depot at Mai Scium (whose explosion lost over 5,000 artillery shells and thousands of small arms rounds).

 Arbegnoch forces crossing the Omo River, 1941.

 As disruption increased, the Italians were forced to deploy more troops to Tigray, away from the campaign further south.
-The Italians began referring to the Patriots as shifta, which roughly translates from Amharic to English as "bandit"; the word also has a connotation of "one who rebels against an unjust authority" and many freedom fighters reclaimed the label and took pride in its usage.
-On 4 May, Patriots led by Haile Mariam Mammo ambushed an Italian column in Chacha, near Debre Berhan and killed approximately 170 Askari and took four Italians prisoner, who were later released.
+The Italians began referring to the rebels as shifta, which roughly translates from Amharic to English as "bandit"; the word also has a connotation of "one who rebels against an unjust authority", while the Ethiopians referred to them as Arbegnoch (lit.
+'Patriots').
 Addis Ababa fell to the advancing Italians on 5 May 1936 and the Ethiopians withdrew to nearby areas to regroup; Abebe Aregai went to Ankober, Balcha Safo to Gurage, Zewdu Asfaw to Mulo, Blatta Takale Wolde Hawariat to Limmu and the Kassa brothers (Aberra, Wondosson, and Asfawossen) to Selale.
 Haile Mariam conducted hit-and-run attacks around the capital.
 Emperor Haile Selassie fled the country with 117 chests of gold ingots which were used to fund his court in exile and the Patriots' activities.

 The emperor left 10,000 troops under the command of Aberra Kassa with orders to continue resistance.
 On 21 June, Kassa held a meeting with Bishop Abune Petros and several other Patriot leaders at Debre Libanos, about 70 km north of Addis Ababa.
 Plans were made to storm the occupied capital but a lack of transport and radio equipment made it impossible to mount a coordinated attack.
 The deposed government in Gore was never able to provide any meaningful leadership to the Patriots or remaining military formations but sporadic resistance was undertaken by independent groups around the capital.